Mapping Out the GIS Software Landscape

 3 QGIS 3

 Open source flows in the DNA of QGIS 3.
-It’s been genetically tailored to break the mould of commercial GIS.
+It’s been genetically tailored to break the mold of commercial GIS.
 Not only because it’s now in 3D.
-But QGIS plugins still give you the power to analyze like the Incredible Hulk.
+But QGIS plugins still give you the power to analyze with almost endless capabilities.

 4 QGIS 2